teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/preparation.md

 They are in the [MRC2014](https://www.ccpem.ac.uk/mrc_format/mrc2014.php) file format.

-Files with the `.mdoc` extension are [SerialEM](https://bio3d.colorado.edu/SerialEM/) metadata files.
+Files with the `.mdoc` extension are [SerialEM](https://bio3d.colorado.edu/SerialEM/) metadata files, we have one per tilt-series.

-They contain metadata about images in a tilt-series.
+They are plain text files containing metadata about images in a tilt-series.
 ````